arshsinghphd/TeamActivities/Module03/README.md

     return age
 ```

-> TASK: Discuss what happens in the above code.
+:memo: Discuss: what happens in the above code.
 Then run the visualizer to see what happens.

 [Python Visualizer Link](https://pythontutor.com/render.html#code=def%20get_age%28%29%3A%0A%20%20%20%20%22%22%22%20Get%20the%20user's%20age.%20%22%22%22%0A%20%20%20%20age%20%3D%20int%28input%28%22What%20is%20your%20age%3F%20%22%29%29%0A%20%20%20%20if%20age%20%3C%201%3A%0A%20%20%20%20%20%20%20%20print%28%22try%20again%22%29%0A%20%20%20%20%20%20%20%20return%20get_age%28%29%0A%20%20%20%20return%20age%0A%0Aget_age%28%29&cumulative=false&curInstr=0&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false)